For reviewers

 Request

 The first step requests that you accept or decline the request to perform a review.
 You’ll find the relevant submission details as well as due dates for responding to the request and submitting your review.
-Reviewer shall receive review request by e-mail from the editor.
+All reviewer receive review request by e-mail from the Editor.
 Strani pravni život uses one-click review access, i.e. by clicking on the link the reviewer can access the manuscript and review form.
 Reviewer cannot see the manuscript before he/she has accepted to review it.

 Guidelines